Market Volatility

 Disclaimers

-Annuities issued by Oceanview Life and Annuity Company, 1819 Wazee Street, 2nd Floor, Denver, CO 80202.
+Annuities issued by Oceanview Life and Annuity Company, 1331 17th Street, Suite 1050, Denver, CO 80202.
 In California, doing business as Oceanview Life and Annuity Insurance Company www.oceanviewlife.com.

 This material is a general description intended for general public, educational use.
 Oceanview Life and Annuity Company is not providing investment advice for any individual or in any individual situation, and therefore nothing in this correspondence should be read as such.